Pacifica California – San Francisco’s Nearest Beach Town

 Nick's at Rockaway Beach - Pacifica California

-They are known for their seafood, but even a non-seafood aficionado like me was able to find something to enjoy.
+They are known for their seafood, but even a non-seafood fan like me found something to enjoy.
 In my case, it was a pepper steak.
-Although the highlight of the meal was a freshly baked berry cobbler I had for dessert.
+Although the meal’s highlight was a freshly baked berry cobbler, I had for dessert.
 Nick’s has great picture windows that look out at the coast, so sit facing the shore if you can.
-They are also open for breakfast at 11 am on weekdays, and 9 am on the weekend, and their homemade blueberry muffins are a thing of legend.
+They are also open for breakfast at 11 am on weekdays and 9 am on the weekend, and their homemade blueberry muffins are a thing of legend.
 They honestly made me wish I had skipped breakfast at my hotel.

 Dragon Roll - The Japanese Restaurant - Pacifica